 Ongoing Costs of Running an LLC

-You should anticipate ongoing costs once your LLC is set up.
+You should anticipate ongoing fees once your LLC is set up.
 Although these costs may not be high, you must know what the fees are, when they’re due, and how to pay them correctly.

 Business License Renewal Fees